Nessa focuses her practice on complex environmental litigation, including multi-district litigation and multi-party product liability.

 Examples of Nessa's experience include:

-- Oral argument and unanimous decision from the D.C.
+- Obtaining a unanimous decision from the D.C.
 Circuit in a precedent-setting case regarding modification of an injunction under the National Environmental Policy Act (NEPA).

 - Securing summary judgment in the U.S. District Court for the District of Columbia defending the Bureau of Reclamation’s NEPA review of a $250 million water infrastructure project on behalf of the State of North Dakota.

-- Serving as one of the lead lawyers on a team defending numerous products liability and toxic tort cases related to alleged groundwater contamination involving a gasoline additive in both federal and state courts.
-In the course of one of these cases, Ms. Coppinger briefed novel issues regarding the scope of a state’s authority to bring claims on behalf of its citizens for the New Hampshire State Supreme Court.
+- Serving as one of the lead lawyers on a team defending numerous products liability and toxic tort cases related to alleged groundwater contamination involving a gasoline additive in both federal and state courts, briefing novel issues regarding the scope of a state’s authority to bring claims on behalf of its citizens for the New Hampshire State Supreme Court.

 - Successfully defeating class certification on behalf of an oil refiner client in a proposed statewide class action in federal court against numerous refiners involving alleged damage to boats from certain fuels.